wolszakp/foreigndepartment.scrapper/README.md

-# foreigndepartment.scrapper
+# podcast.scrapper
-Podcast downloader from dzialzagraniczny.pl
+Podcast downloader from dzialzagraniczny.pl and from jakoszczedzacpieniadze.pl